microsoft/DirectXTex/ReadMe.txt

 ------------------------------------
 RELEASE NOTES

 * The alpha mode specification for DDS files was updated between the March 2013 and April 2013 releases.
 Any DDS files created using the DDS_FLAGS_FORCE_DX10_EXT_MISC2 flag or the texconv -dx10 switch using the March 2013 release should be refreshed.

 * Due to the underlying Windows BMP WIC codec, alpha channels are not supported for 16bpp or 32bpp BMP pixel format files.
 The Windows 8.x and Windows 10 version of the Windows BMP WIC codec does support 32bpp pixel formats with alpha when using the BITMAPV5HEADER file header.
 Note the updated WIC is available on Windows 7 SP1 with KB 2670838 installed.

-* While DXGI 1.0 and DXGI 1.1 include 5:6:5 (DXGI_FORMAT_B5G6R5_UNORM) and 5:5:5:1 (DXGI_FORMAT_B5G5R5A1_UNORM)
+* While DXGI 1.0 and DXGI 1.1 include 5:6:5 (DXGI_FORMAT_B5G6R5_UNORM) and
-  pixel format enumerations, the DirectX 10.x and 11.0 Runtimes do not support these formats for use with Direct3D.
+  5:5:5:1 (DXGI_FORMAT_B5G5R5A1_UNORM) pixel format enumerations, the DirectX 10.x and
-  The DirectX 11.1 runtime, DXGI 1.2, and the WDDM 1.2 driver model fully support 16bpp formats (5:6:5, 5:5:5:1, and
+  11.0 Runtimes do not support these formats for use with Direct3D.
+The DirectX 11.1 runtime, DXGI 1.2, and the WDDM 1.2 driver model fully support 16bpp formats (5:6:5, 5:5:5:1, and 4:4:4:4).
-   4:4:4:4).

 * WICTextureLoader cannot load .TGA or .HDR files unless the system has a 3rd party WIC codec installed.
 You must use the DirectXTex library for TGA/HDR file format support without relying on an add-on WIC codec.

 * Loading of 96bpp floating-point TIFF files results in a corrupted image prior to Windows 8.
   This fix is available on Windows 7 SP1 with KB 2670838 installed.

-* The VS 2017 projects make use of /permissive- for improved C++ standard conformance.
+* The VS 2017/2019 projects make use of /permissive- for improved C++ standard conformance.
 Use of a Windows 10 SDK prior to the Fall Creators Update (16299) or an Xbox One XDK prior to June 2017 QFE 4 may result in failures due to problems with the system headers.
 You can work around these by disabling this switch in the project files which is found in the <ConformanceMode> elements.

 * The VS 2017 projects require the 15.5 update or later.
 For UWP and Win32 classic desktop projects with the 15.5 - 15.7 updates, you need to install the standalone Windows 10 SDK (17763) which is otherwise included in the 15.8.6 or later update.
 Older VS 2017 updates will fail to load the projects due to use of the <ConformanceMode> element.
 If using the 15.5 or 15.6 updates, you will see "warning D9002: ignoring unknown option '/Zc:__cplusplus'" because this switch isn't supported until 15.7.
-It is safe to ignore this warning, or you can edit the project files
+It is safe to ignore this warning, or you can edit the project files <AdditionalOptions> elements.
-  <AdditionalOptions> elements.

 * The UWP projects include configurations for the ARM64 platform.
-These require VS 2017 (15.9 update) to build.
+These require VS 2017 (15.9 update) or VS 2019 to build.

 ------------------------------------
 RELEASE HISTORY

+April 26, 2019
+    Added VS 2019 desktop projects
+    Code cleanup for texture loaders
+    Officially dropped Windows Vista support
+    Minor code cleanup

 February 7, 2019
     Added ScaleMipMapsAlphaForCoverage function to the library